 3. Clean Green

 Consumers are becoming more aware of the environmental impact many common cleaning products have.
 Conventional cleaners can contain ingredients that are non-biodegradable and can release toxins into water systems.
 The good news is that eco-friendly cleaning products are becoming more readily available on store shelves and are just as affordable.
-Some homeowners have even replaced common household cleaners altogether for more naturally derived counterparts like vinegar and baking soda.
+Some homeowners have even replaced common household cleaners altogether with more naturally derived counterparts like vinegar and baking soda.
 The best way to ensure minimal impact is to take a quick moment to read the label or go the DIY route.

 4. Go Electric